bem-archive/bem-articles/yamapsbem/yamapsbem.en.md

     data: []
 }
 ````
-This code can be used in 90% of use-cases.
+This code can be used in probably nearly all use-cases.

 ## Block «menu»